YourMobileGeek/100DaysOfCode2019/README.md

 * Day 44
   > Attended Devfest '18 today, so i guess i won't be failing the challenge as of today.
 But to make sure of it, i did solve one problem of hackerrank.
 Fest was good, my first ever.
 Attended some good talks by cool speakers.
 If you get a chance, listen to [the dagger](https://github.com/the-dagger) at least once.
 Other than that, i needed some speakers i needed to talk to today, but social issues.
 Tired today.

+* Day 45
+  > My skill didn't get a review and its almost the end of the month.
+So, i decided and made another one of the simple skills.
+Just to be on the safe side.
+I need those perks.
+Other than that i was searching for an ML project.
+I do have some interesting choices.
+Will share once i finalise.